 Recommended by: Maartje & Sebastiaan from The Orange Backpack

-The Veluwe is known as the best nature reserve in the country.
-You have to buy a ticket to enter it, offering you the chance to visit the park and use the free white bikes you can find at the bicycle parking stations.
-The Veluwe is a great place for hiking too.
+The Veluwe National Park is ideal for both outdoor and art lovers.
+This is known as the best nature reserve in the country and boasts excellent hiking and biking trails.
+The entry ticket includes use of the free white bikes you can find at the bicycle parking stations.

-Make sure to have a stop at the Kröller Möller Museum to see its famous collection of modern art.
-It’s the second-largest Van Gogh Museum after the one in Amsterdam.
-It started as a private collection of the Kröller Möller couple, who built their own small chateau in the park which you can also visit.
+Inside the park, make sure to visit the Kröller-Müller Museum to see its famous collection of modern art: featuring works by Van Gogh, Monet, Renoir, Picasso, and others.
+It started as a private collection of the Kröller-Müller couple, who built their own small chateau in the park, which you can also visit.

 Groningen